Kasson siblings enjoy the 4-H life

 Gabi Espinoza, beginning her 10th year showing dairy cows, has served as 4-H county officer, club reporter, and club secretary.

-She placed first in the all-breeds category at the 2016 Dodge County Fair, and showed Red and White Holsteins at the 2016 Minnesota State Fair.“It’s a really great opportunity to learn about leadership and responsibility,” she said.
-“And you make new friends.”
+She placed first in the all-breeds category at the 2016 Dodge County Fair, and showed Red and White Holsteins at the 2016 Minnesota State Fair.

-Gabi said she joined 4-H at least partly because her mom showed dairy cows during her high school years.

-“My boys kind of want to be farmers,” MaryBeth said, “and Gabi likes to show.”

 See full story in this week’s print edition or subscribe online.
 Please subscribe here or current subscribers can login here.